 In January, seven months before that decade closed, He asked me to purge my home and move aboard a sailboat.
 Doing so was like writing an exam at the end of a long study session.
 That’s when head knowledge became heart knowledge.
 I experienced the truth that joy, contentment, wisdom, peace, freedom—everything I need to live the abundant life—is found in the person of Jesus, my Savior and Shepherd.
 It has nothing to do with creature comfort.

 This week, on my sixtieth, God gave me Romans 12:2.
 Perhaps more accurately, He sealed it on my heart after bringing it to my attention over and over for the past two years.
-He’d already placed it before me so markedly that I wrote a First Place 4 Health Bible study based on it (side note—I just learned that this Bible study will be released in late fall rather than July as originally expected).
+He’d already placed it before me so markedly that I wrote a First Place 4 Health Bible study based on it.

 I know this verse is true.
 God has already changed my thinking about food and about my body being His temple, and I’ve regained my health as a result.